Theta-graph and diffeomorphisms of some 4-manifolds

-If we apply this relation to the $\Theta$-graph with one edge decorated by $1$, then we obtain a disjoint union of circles with decorations.
+If we apply the relation (\ref{eq:sl2-relation}) to the $\Theta$-graph with edges decorated by $1$, $\mathrm{Ad}(x)$, $\mathrm{Ad}(y)$, then we obtain a disjoint union of circles with decorations.
 The first term in the right hand side of (\ref{eq:sl2-relation}) gives disjoint union of two circles decorated by $\mathrm{Ad}(x)$ and $\mathrm{Ad}(y)$, respectively.
 The second term in the right hand side of (\ref{eq:sl2-relation}) gives one circle decorated by $\mathrm{Ad}(x)\mathrm{Ad}(y)=\mathrm{Ad}(xy)$. \end{proof}